Bayesian inference for treatment effects under nested subsets of controls: Introduction

 \section{Introduction}

-This paper considers estimation of the effect of a continuous treatment variable $Z$ on a continuous outcome $Y$ from observational data.
-In this setting, consistent estimation of the treatment effect requires adjustment for confounding variables.
-When using a linear model to explain the outcome, which is our primary focus, this amounts to including a set of control variables $X$ in the response equation, so that the full model for the outcome vector becomes
+This paper considers estimation of the average or homogenous causal effect of a treatment variable $Z$ on a continuous outcome $Y$ from observational data using regression adjustment.
+This amounts to encoding a set of control variables in a design matrix $X$ in the outcome model, so that the full model for the vector of outcomes becomes

-Here, $\tau$ is the treatment effect, the amount that the outcome is expected to change given a unit increase in the treatment $Z$.
-In order for the parameter this to have a causal interpretation, the set of controls $X$ must be sufficiently large such that

-where $Y(Z')$ denotes the outcome when the treatment is assigned to $Z'$ \citep[see, e.g., ][]{imbens_rubin_2015}.
-This is typically called the strong ignorability assumption, and is closely related to the exogeneity assumption more commonly found in the instrumental variable literature which is expressed as: